Owlbertz/a11y-collection/README.md

 Collection of documentations, descriptions and best practices for a better website Accessibility and Universal Usability.

 For the time being this is a flat list of links.
 In the future, I plan on creating an easy to browse structure that helps finding relevant information and examples easier, sorted by the most popular components and topics.

+## Components
+The [components folder](components/) contains an overview of commonly used components and design patterns.
+Each component is described with an example HTML snippet, important things to consider when implementing JavaScript and links for further information.

 ## Links

 ### Guidelines